What is the Dodd-Frank Act?

-Dodd-Frank also established two new agencies: the Financial Stability Oversight Counsel and the Consumer Financial Protection Bureau to enforce rules and protect consumers.
+Dodd-Frank established two agencies: the FSOC and the CFPB to enforce rules and protect consumers.

 - The Volcker Rule, which is aimed at preventing commercial banks from taking part in speculative activities and proprietary trading for profit.
-Specifically, it limits banks’ investments in private equity funds and hedge funds.
+Specifically, the rule limits banks' investments in private equity funds and hedge funds.

-- The Consumer Financial Protection Bureau (CFPB) was established as an independent financial regulator to oversee consumer finance markets, including student loans, credit cards, payday loans and mortgages.
-The CFPB can supervise certain financial companies, write new rules as well as enforce consumer protection laws via fines and other means.
+- The CFPB was established as an independent financial regulator to oversee consumer finance markets, including student loans, credit cards, payday loans and mortgages.
+The CFPB can supervise certain financial companies, write new rules, and enforce consumer protection laws via fines and other means.

-- The SEC Office of Credit Ratings ensures that agencies provide reliable credit ratings of the businesses, municipalities and other entities they evaluate.
+- The Securities and Exchange Commission Office of Credit Ratings ensures that agencies provide reliable credit ratings of the businesses, municipalities and other entities they evaluate.

 - The whistleblower program established a mandatory bounty program that enables whistleblowers to receive from 10% to 30% of the proceeds from a litigation settlement.
 In addition, the program broadened the definition of covered employees to include employees of a company's affiliates and subsidiaries.
 It also extended the statute of limitations under which whistleblowers can bring forward claims against their employers from 90 days to 180 days after a violation is discovered.